A new and fair division of the goods and rights of this world should be the main object of those who conduct human affairs.

 Waiving all the difficulties that under present conditions beset co-operation either of supply or of production, and supposing it so extended as to supplant present methods—that co-operative stores made the connection between producer and consumer with the minimum of expense, and co-operative workshops, factories, farms, and mines, abolished the employing capitalist who pays fixed wages, and greatly increased the efficiency of labor—what then?
 Why, simply that it would become possible to produce the same amount of wealth with less labor, and consequently that the owners of land, the source of all wealth, could command a greater amount of wealth for the use of their land.
 This is not a matter of mere theory; it is proved by experience and by existing facts.
 Improved methods and improved machinery have the same effect that co-operation aims at—of reducing the cost of bringing commodities to the consumer and increasing the efficiency of labor, and it is in these respects that the older countries have the advantage of new settlements.
 But, as experience has amply shown, improvements in the methods and machinery of production and exchange have no tendency to improve the condition of the lowest class, and wages are lower and poverty deeper where exchange goes on at the minimum of cost and production has the benefit of the best machinery.
 The advantage but adds to rent.

 But suppose co-operation between producers and land owners?
 That would simply amount to the payment of rent in kind—the same system under which much land is rented in California and the Southern States where the land owner gets a share of the crop.
 Save as a matter of computation it in no wise differs from the system which prevails in England of a fixed money rent.
-Call it co-operation, if you choose, the terms of the cooperation would still be fixed by the laws which determine rent, and wherever land was monopolized, increase in productive power would simply give the owners of the land the power to demand a larger share.
+Call it co-operation, if you choose, the terms of the co-operation would still be fixed by the laws which determine rent, and wherever land was monopolized, increase in productive power would simply give the owners of the land the power to demand a larger share.

 That co-operation is by so many believed to be the solution of the "labor question" arises from the fact that, where it has been tried, it has in many instances improved perceptibly the condition of those immediately engaged in it.
 But this is due simply to the fact that these cases are isolated.
 Just as industry, economy, or skill may improve the condition of the workmen who possess them in superior degree, but cease to have this effect when improvement in these respects becomes general, so a special advantage in procuring supplies, or a special efficiency given to some labor, may secure advantages which would be lost as soon as these improvements became so general as to affect the general relations of distribution.
-And the truth is, that, save possibly in educational effects, co-operation can produce no general results that competition will not produce. just as the cheap-for-cash stores have a similar effect upon prices as the co-operative supply associations, so does competition in production lead to a similar adjustment of forces and division of proceeds as would co-operative production.
+And the truth is, that, save possibly in educational effects, co-operation can produce no general results that competition will not produce.
+Just as the cheap-for-cash stores have a similar effect upon prices as the co-operative supply associations, so does competition in production lead to a similar adjustment of forces and division of proceeds as would co-operative production.
 That increasing productive power does not add to the reward of labor, is not because of competition, but because competition is one-sided.
 Land, without which there can be no production, is monopolized, and the competition of producers for its use forces wages to a minimum and gives all the advantage of increasing productive power to land owners, in higher rents and increased land values.
-Destroy this monopoly, and competition could exist only to accomplish the end which co-operation aims at—to give to each what be fairly earns.
+Destroy this monopoly, and competition could exist only to accomplish the end which co-operation aims at—to give to each what he fairly earns.
 Destroy this monopoly, and industry must become the co-operation of equals.

-V.—From Governmental Direction and Interference
+V.—From Governmental Direction and Interference.

 The limits within which I wish to keep this book will not permit an examination in detail of the methods in which it is proposed to mitigate or extirpate poverty by governmental regulation of industry and accumulation, and which in their most thorough-going form are called socialistic.
 Nor is it necessary, for the same defects attach to them all.
 These are the substitution of governmental direction for the play of individual action, and the attempt to secure by restriction what can better be secured by freedom.
 As to the truths that are involved in socialistic ideas I shall have something to say hereafter; but it is evident that whatever savors of regulation and restriction is in itself bad, and should not be resorted to if any other mode of accomplishing the same end presents itself.
 For instance, to take one of the simplest and mildest of the class of measures I refer to—a graduated tax on incomes.
 The object at which it aims, the reduction or prevention of immense concentrations of wealth, is good; but this means involves the employment of a large number of officials clothed with inquisitorial powers; temptations to bribery, and perjury, and all other means of evasion, which beget a demoralization of opinion, and put a premium upon unscrupulousness and a tax upon conscience; and, finally, just in proportion as the tax accomplishes its effect, a lessening in the incentive to the accumulation of wealth, which is one of the strong forces of industrial progress.
 While, if the elaborate schemes for regulating everything and finding a place for everybody could be carried out, we should have a state of society resembling that of ancient Peru, or that which, to their eternal honor, the Jesuits instituted and so long maintained in Paraguay.